Fostering an inclusive culture

 Together@Thales

-The Group's Social and Societal Responsibility Office coordinates Together@Thales, a community of over 750 employees at 126 sites in 32 countries, sharing good practices and reinforcing the Group’s initiatives in these areas.
+The Group's Social and Societal Responsibility Office coordinates Together@Thales, a community of nearly 900 employees worldwide, sharing good practices and reinforcing the Group’s initiatives in these areas.

 We also have local programmes and initiatives in place that align with the laws and practices of each country.
-In France, for instance, a network of 53 correspondents – specialising in disability matters, and in sexual harassment and sexist conduct – plays a key preventive role.
+In France, for instance, a network of 52 disability correspondents and 110 sexual harassment and sexist conduct correspondents plays a key preventive role.

 Lastly, mentoring schemes help forge stronger intergenerational bonds within the Group.